Free tool

 "Hey Alex, just keeping track of the family reimbursements.
 I still have $45 listed from the utility bill - could you send it when you get a chance?"

+Need to calculate the roommate amount first?
+Use the Roommate Bill Split Calculator, then generate the message.
 Want to browse templates instead of generating one?
 See the Repayment Reminder Text Examples for ready-made scripts you can copy and adjust.

 When a message generator is enough — and when an app helps